Japan Shotokan Karate Association

 Japan Shotokan Karate Association (JSKA) was founded by Keigo Abe in 1999.
 Abe was a former instructor graduate of the Japan Karate Association and trained and taught at the JKA Headquarters for nearly 35 years.
 He held a number of senior positions within the JKA and latterly the Matsuno section of the JKA.
 He had been a senior student of Nakayama and as such the teachings of Nakayama remain an integral part of the evolution of the Shotokan style within the JSKA.
-Abe Sensei died on the 20th of December 2019.
+Abe Sensei died on 20 December 2019.
+And he was awarded a posthumous 10th Dan by the JSKA Shihankai on his passing.
+The current Chief Instructor is Mitsuru Nagaki, 9th Dan, a student of Abe and former instructor with the Japan Karate Shotorenmei.